Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Starbucks java chip Frappuccino, ready to be enjoyed.

-Frappuccinos are delicious and easy to make, so if you don’t feel like stepping out to get one from Starbucks, you can check out my recipe to learn how to make a Frappuccino at home — and it tastes just as good as the store-bought one.
+Frappuccinos are delicious and easy to make, so if you don’t feel like stepping out to get one from Starbucks, you can check out my recipe to learn how to make a Frappuccino at home!

 Purple

-Every year, the EMEA representatives organize The Starbucks Barista Championship, where baristas show off their coffee-making knowledge and skills.
+Every year, EMEA representatives organize the Starbucks Barista Championship, where baristas showcase their coffee-making knowledge and skills.

 Yellow